 1. Bill Russell (McClymonds, Oakland)

 Legendary Boston Celtics center remains an icon of the sport with five MVP awards, 12 all-star selections and of course he led the Celtics to 11 world championships.
 He developed his game later on at USF after playing at McClymonds in early 1950s.
-One of his teammates at Mack was MLB Hall of Famer Frank Robinson.
+One of his teammates at Mack was late MLB Hall of Famer Frank Robinson.

 2. Bill Walton (Helix, La Mesa)